Rise to Success: Career Highlights of Donovan Mitchell

 October 18, 2017: NBA Debut

-On October 18, 2017, Donovan Mitchell made his NBA debut, registering 10 points and four assists against the Denver Nuggets.
+On October 18, 2017, Donovan Mitchell made his NBA debut, recording 10 points and four assists against the Denver Nuggets.

 On December 1, 2017, Donovan Mitchell scored a career-high 41 points in a 114–108 win over the New Orleans Pelicans.
-He became the first NBA rookie to score 40 points in a game since Blake Griffin in 2011.
+He set the Jazz scoring record for a rookie and became the first NBA rookie to score 40 points in a game since Blake Griffin in 2011.
+He surpassed Darrell Griffith's team-record 38 in 1981.

-In 2017, Donovan Mitchell was drafted in the first round of the NBA draft and acquired by the Utah Jazz.
+In 2017, Donovan Mitchell was drafted in the first round of the NBA draft and subsequently acquired by the Utah Jazz.
+He played for the Jazz from 2017 to 2022.

 On January 15, 2018, Donovan Mitchell surpassed Karl Malone's franchise record for most 20+ points games during a rookie season when he had his 19th 20+ point game.